rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 and prescribed limits for it and set bars and doors, ^3810

-and said, Thus far shall you come, and no farther, and here shall your proud waves be stayed? ^3811
+and said, 'Thus far shall you come, and no farther, and here shall your proud waves be stayed'? ^3811

 Have you commanded the morning since your days began, and caused the dawn to know its place, ^3812